 What was the Status of the Bill in the 115th Congress?

-The Tyler Clementi Higher Education Anti-Harassment Act was introduced in the House of Representatives by Rep. Mark Pocan (D-WI) and in the Senate by Sens.
+The Tyler Clementi Higher Education Anti-Harassment Act was introduced in the House of Representatives by Rep. Mark Pocan (D-WI) on April 26, 2017, and in the Senate by Sens.
 Patty Murray (D-WA) and Tammy Baldwin (D-WI) on April 27, 2017.